Volume 24 Number 08

 As previously mentioned, one of the main things you need to be concerned with when storing data in SDS is where your application code will run—whether your application follows a "Code Near" architecture or a "Code Far" architecture.

 Code Near A Code Near application typically means that your data and your data access components are located on the same network segment, for example when you have your application running on your corporate network.
-In the case of the Azure Services Platform, it would mean having your application running in Windows Azure and your data residing in SDS.
+In the case of the Azure Services Platform, it would mean having your application running in Azure and your data residing in SDS.
 When the Azure platform goes live later this year, you will have the option of picking the region where your application will be hosted as well as the region where your data will be hosted.
 As long as you choose the same region for both, your application code will be accessing data within the same datacenter, as shown in Figure 2.

 Figure 2 Code Near Application